vincenzo-racca/statemachine/README.md

 FSM definition changes, the test fails only if the export throws, keeping your diagram in sync with the code.

+You can paste the code of `ar-state-machine.dot` to https://dreampuf.github.io/GraphvizOnline to visualize the diagram without create a png file, or, you can use `DOT Language` plugin in IntelliJ.

 ---

 ## 🙋‍♀️Contributing